-Michigan State President Faces Backlash Saying Nassar Abuse Survivors Are ‘Enjoying The Spotlight’
+Michigan State President Faces Backlash After Saying Nassar Abuse Survivors Are ‘Enjoying The Spotlight’

 “There are a lot of people who are touched by this, survivors who haven’t been in the spotlight.
 In some ways, they have been able to deal with this better than the ones who’ve been in the spotlight, who are still enjoying that moment at times, you know, the awards and recognition.”

-Dianne Y. Byrum, the new chairwoman of the Michigan State Board of Trustees says that comments like the ones made by Engler don’t help anyone in this matter.
+Dianne Y. Byrum, the new chairwoman of the Michigan State Board of Trustees, says that comments like the ones made by Engler don’t help anyone in this matter.

 “His remarks were ill-advised and not helpful to the healing process, survivors, or the university.”